ibm-cloud-docs/direct-link/about.md

 **Termination location:** {{site.data.keyword.cloud_notm}} point of presence (PoP) or Data Center (DC).

-**Typical deployment time:** 10 - 15 business days after the new circuit reaches the POP.
+**Typical deployment time:** 10 - 15 business days after the new circuit reaches the PoP.
 Deployment time can possibly be 30 - 60 days overall, depending on your location and requirements when you order a circuit from an NSP or carrier.

 **Cross-connect details:** {{site.data.keyword.cloud_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (single-mode fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider cage to the {{site.data.keyword.cloud_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
 The media must be a 1310 nm wavelength optic.